eliona-smart-building-assistant/glutz-app/README.md

 ### Generate Database access ###

 For the database access [SQLBoiler](https://github.com/volatiletech/sqlboiler) is used.
-The easiest way to generate the database files is to use one of the predefined generation script which use the SQLBoiler implementation.
+The easiest way to generate the database files is to use one of the predefined generation scripts, which use the SQLBoiler implementation.
 Please note that the database connection in the `sqlboiler.toml` file have to be configured.

 ```
 .\generate-db.cmd # Windows